 iPads to be kept in the classroom, but would have the option of being used at home

-MacBook Airs to be kept in the classroom, but would have the option of being used at home
+MacBook Airs to be used in the classroom, but would have the option of being used at home

 Costs associated with the Warwick Tech Warrior program are offset with the reduction in printing, curtailment of traditional textbook purchases, and extension of current student and staff computer refresh cycles.
 Warwick has been building financial capacity for this program for years and has been balancing costs as needs have grown over the past decade.
 Additionally, Warwick has been partnering with the Warwick Education Foundation to help purchase and sustain some of these equipment purchases.
 Parents and/or guardians do not have to pay a fee for their student’s technology use, however; damage to technology by the student, willfully or accidentally, shall incur a fee which is listed in the replacement cost table later discussed in this handbook.
 If parents opt for their child to take the device home, an off-campus usage fee will provide coverage for accidental damage that might occur.